omniaintranet/OmniaDocsG2/using-newsletters/newsletter-implementation/index.rst

 .. image:: create-newsletter-2-new.png

 The editor can now use the blocks set up on the page type, in Write mode, or in Design mode.
-In this implementation example, a text block for the newsletter heading and another text block for the newsletter text is available, as well as a Page rollup block (that's "Pick pages".)
+In this implementation example, a text block for the newsletter heading and another text block for the newsletter text is available, as well as a page rollup block (that's "Pick pages".)

-He or she enters some text for the newsletter, and picks the News pages to be sent in the newsletter, for example:
+He or she enters some text for the newsletter, and picks the news pages to be sent in the newsletter, for example:

 .. image:: newsletter-editor-page-picking.png